johanbrook/johanbrook.com/src/now.md

 - enjoying life with my dope girlfriend in Stockholm.
 - working in [Lookback](http://lookback.io) as web app developer and designer.
 Mostly doing product and writing Javascript in [Meteor](http://meteor.com).
 - reading books and articles, in order to get my mind off the digital things.
-- currently reading *Sapiens* by Yuval Noah Harari.
+- currently reading *Homo Deus* by Yuval Noah Harari.
 - collecting memories on [Instagram](http://instagram.com/johanbrook/).
 - playing the guitar.
 - writing [open source packages for Meteor](https://atmospherejs.com/lookback/).